 Our Analysis and Test Results

 While these kicks provide adequate traction under normal dry conditions, they start to struggle when things get wet and slippery.
 In particular, on a creekbed boulder-hopping hike, we found ourselves slipping around on some of the smooth, wet rocks.
-And in our "Slime Test" on the slick beach steps, we found ourselves walking gingerly and keeping a hand on the sidewall.
+And in our "Slime Test" on slick beach steps, we found ourselves walking gingerly and keeping a hand on the sidewall.
 While we recognize some of the potential limitations of this product, it's worth pointing out again the excellent value these sandals provide with their skimpy price tag.

 With their low weight, classic strap design, and soft, flexible footbed and sole material, the Original Universal struggles a bit with stability.
 Like the Traction metric, we found that the soft, flexible footbed that makes these so comfortable in most conditions limits these shoes in other situations.
 We noted that we didn't feel too confident in our footing when we took this model up, down, or across steep slopes or on rocky, uneven terrain.

 While many Teva lovers will appreciate the simple, classic strap design of the Original Universal, our testers found that this was also a limiting factor with their stability.
 The strap design has a cool, old-school look and is easy to adjust, but it doesn't quite keep up with the more intricate strap designs of some of the newer competitors.
 We found that the straps couldn't keep our feet from sliding around on steeper slopes or when our feet got wet.